-Trump has announced that he will withdraw the US from the INF treaty on February 2nd.
+Trump has announced that he will withdraw the US from the INF treaty.
 This treaty has been a bedrock of nuclear arms control, having eliminated thousands of deadly nuclear missiles in Europe.

 This is a very dangerous moment for the whole world.
 A new nuclear arms race is emerging and the threat of nuclear war grows by the day.

 CND has launched a new action encouraging MPs to support a Parliamentary statement expressing concern regarding the suspension of the INF treaty and calling on the government to use its influence in the United Nations Security Council and with other UN and NPT states to investigate and address compliance concerns and find effective ways to bring the INF Treaty back into full legal force.

 Russia’s President Vladimir Putin signed a decree suspending Moscow’s participation in the INF treaty.
 The Russian government has said the suspension will last until the US ‘ends its violations of the treaty or until it terminates’.

 1 February 2019 – Trump announces INF withdrawal